Samjean50/linux_shell_scripting/README.md

 ### 1. Project Overview

 In this project i will create a Bash script that generates a Multiplication table for a number entered by the user.
-My script should prompt the user to enter a number and then ask if they prefer to see a full multiplication table from 1 to 10 or a partial table within a specified range.
+My script will prompt the user to enter a number and then ask if they prefer to see a full multiplication table from 1 to 10 or a partial table within a specified range.
 Based on the user's choice, the script displays the corresponding multiplication table.
- This project will enable me to use loops, handle user input, and applying conditional logic in Bash scripting.
+ This project enables me to use loops, handle user input, and applying conditional logic in Bash scripting.

 ### 2. Project Steps
 #### 2.1.
 Create Project Directory
-* Create a project directory where all the files for the project will be stored.
+* I created a project directory where all the files for the project will be stored.
 * Command:
     ```touch multiplication_table.sh```